CloudLabs-Samples/EduLabs/BigData/HDF/Exercise-1.md

 ### Task 3 : Accessing the Ambari Dashboard

-In the above task you have learned how to login to Ambari Dashboard through SandBox Welcome page and in this task you will learn how to login to Ambari Dashboard by using its Port Number.
+In the above task, you have learned how to login to Ambari Dashboard through SandBox Welcome page and in this task you will learn how to login to Ambari Dashboard by using its Port Number.

 1. On the environment provided, Launch the browser.

-1. Enter the following ip address 127.0.0.1:8080.
+1. Enter the following IP address 127.0.0.1:8080.
 It will navigate to the **Ambari Sign-In** Page.

-1. On the **Ambari Sign-In** page, use the following credentials to login.
+1. On the **Ambari Sign-In** page, use the following credentials to log in.

    - UserName : `admin`